davidsntg/dawlysd.github.com/_posts/2021-11-23-azure-vms-automatic-patching-with-tags.md

 Provided runbooks could be improved to enhance modularity.
 The issue is that there is as much patching policy as company and providing scripts that fit all use cases is impossible.

-Additional features can be developed (feel free to **contribute** on [GitHub repo](https://github.com/dawlysd/azure-update-management-with-tags) as creating ITSM ticket before patching and update the ticket with updated packages after the patching.
+Additional features can be developed (feel free to **contribute** on [GitHub repo](https://github.com/dawlysd/azure-update-management-with-tags)) as creating ITSM ticket before patching and update the ticket with updated packages after the patching.

 Azure Tags are powerfull, especially for automation.
 We could imagine doing the same thing for many day-to-day operations as backup, monitoring and so on.

+Enjoy and give us feedbacks 😁!